 A moderately challenging trek to the Sun Gate (Inti Punku) that was once the main entrance to Machu Picchu.
 The hike follows an original Inca Trail that steadily climbs though Machu Picchu’s agricultural terraces high in to the mountains directly south of the citadel.
-The trek is free to enter and takes about 3 – 4 hours to complete (round trip).
+The trek takes about 3 – 4 hours to complete (round trip).

 Finding the Trail Head